mbarah/Train_Scheduling_Problems/README.md

 Barah, M., Seifi, A., & Ostrowski, J. (2019).
 Decomposing the Train-Scheduling Problem into Integer-Optimal Polytopes.
 Transportation Science.

 Problem sets are categorized based on the number of stations (S) and the number of trains (TN).
 For instance directory "S,10,TN,12" contains those problems with 10 stations and 12 trains.
+Note that all instaces assume a single track connecting two consecutive stations.

 Each directory has a file titled "GlobalInputParameters.txt" which contains information about the network infrastructure.
-The structure of the data is as follows:
+The structure of the infrastructure data is as follows:

 Line 1: The total number of blocks, including stations and the tracks connecting the stations;
 Line 2: The maximum number of stations;